mischah/michael-kuehnel.de/_posts/2014-11-19-fronteers-jsconfeu-cssconfeu.md

 category: conferences
 tags: "Conferences, Fronteers, JSconf EU, CSSconf EU"
 image: "/assets/img/confs-2014.jpg"
-excerpt: "I like to visit as much different conferences as I can get.
+excerpt: "I like to visit as much different conferences as possible.
 This Autumn I had the pleasure to visit three conferences for my first time.
 This Blogpost will not contain epic recaps of these.
-Instead I try to share the atmosphere, recommend a few talks and maybe it could help you to decide wether JSconf, CSSconf and Fronteers are the Conferences of your choice (in case you haven’t been there)."
+Instead I try to describe what they are about, recommend a few talks and maybe it could help you to decide whether JSconf, CSSconf and Fronteers are the Conferences of your choice (in case you haven’t been there)."
 disqusIdentifier: 2014-11-16-conference-roundup
 ---